paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 This is such a fun age to bake with baby!
 Hayden loves all things related to the kitchen -- even baking, even though baked goods aren’t part of his diet yet.

-Apple spice cake is one of our favorite recipes.
-He loves being part of the process.
+Apple spice cake is one of our favorite recipes. **He loves being part of the process**.

 ![activities for babies - baking with baby](/img/activities-for-babies-bake-me-a-cake-2.jpeg)